dickinson-lab/SiMPull-Acquisition/README.md

 # SiMPull-Acquisition
-Micro-manager plugin for acquiring SiMPull data
+Micro-manager plugin for acquiring static SiMPull data

 Building and Installation instructions: see https://micro-manager.org/wiki/Writing_plugins_for_Micro-Manager for details.